megardn/PennLINC.github.io/docs/LabHome/ProjectSetup.md

 Right at the start of a project, when people on the team start sending you relevant papers, download zotero and create a reference library for the project.
 Definately do this before you start doing a literature review.

-### Project folder on PMACS
+### Project folder

 While some projects can be done locally on your laptop, many require more computing resources.
 In general, we now reccomend projects use the PMACS LPC; see the [PMACS pages](https://pennlinc.github.io/docs/pmacs) for details.
-Furthermore, each project on PMACS should use a common directory structure to ensure reproducability, see the [PMACS project setup guide](coming soon) for further details.
+However, some projects may be best served by using the computational resources of CUBIC; see the [CUBIC pages](https://pennlinc.github.io/docs/cubic) for more details.
+Regardless, each project should use a common directory structure to ensure reproducability.